Jighdan/website-03/components/Section/README.md

 # ~/components/Section

-Contains components that contain whole page sections or functional components.
+Contains components that communicate with the state management, and functional components.